nashville-software-school/client-side-mastery/book-1-the-novice/chapters/HTML_AQUARIUM.md

 >
 > Martin responds, "Right under the navigation bar, and before the list of locations."
 >
 > You note that in your journal, then ask, "Ok, I just want to make sure I get this right for you.
-The details of each fish should include the image, the species, what you named the fish, where you harvested it, and what it eats... is that all correct?"
+The details of each fish should include the image, the species, its length, what you named the fish, where you harvested it, and what it eats... is that all correct?"
 >
 > "That sure is," he says confidently and leans back in his chair with his arms behind his head.
 >